Delicious and Easy Lentil Soup (Vegan friendly)

 When I finally finished my formal education, began my working career, and started cooking for myself, I was drawn back to some of my early favorite recipes.
 Fortunately, my mother has been diligently writing many of her recipes down and sharing them on her blog.
 It has been nice to have a list of recipes to work from as I go back in time and try to recreate the sights, smells, and tastes of my youth with Michelle.
 We have made some small changes to the recipes here and there as we adapt them to be our own.

 This lentil soup recipe is simple yet hearty.
 It is delicious and full of good nutrition.
 You can make it vegan, vegetarian, or add some good braising meat to it (like beef short ribs or pieces of beef chuck) if you want to make the flavor a bit richer.
-For this post, we will be keeping it vegetarian.

 - 3 large carrots, peeled and diced